HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 ### Software applications are not documents

-Part of the difficulty with web technologies like HTML and CSS is that the web was originally conceived as a way of publishing hypertext _documents_ --  where there’s a fairly limited universe of possibilities.
+But the web was originally conceived as a way of publishing hypertext _documents_ --  where there’s a fairly limited universe of possibilities.

 <figure class='figure-xs'>